Gas Pump Girls: Plot summary

-The film's plot follows the adventures of June (Kirsten Baker) and her friends, who after their senior year of high school, agree to help out at the failing gas and service station run by June's uncle, played by (Huntz Hall).
+The film's plot follows the adventures of June (Kirsten Baker) and her friends, who after their senior year of high school, agree to help out at the failing gas and service station run by June's uncle Joe, played by Huntz Hall.

 However, right across the street is another station, run by Mr. Friendly (Dave Shelley), a devious businessman.
 His goal is to put his rival out of business.

 It seems like fate might be working in the villain's favor.
 Uncle Joe has been struck by a heart attack and can no longer run the business.
 When Uncle Joe's doctor tells him he must sell the gasoline station that he has operated for more than 20 years, June decides to take it over and get her friends to work for her as gas-pump attendants.
 The girls wear uniforms consisting of halter tops and short shorts, labelled either "Regular" or "Super Duper" (for high-octane fuel).
 Michael and his male friends work as mechanics in the body shop.
 June also installs a public address (PA) system, over which she announces the station's services, using sexually suggestive phrases and double entendres.
 Business is soon booming, much to Mr. Friendly's chagrin.

 The Vultures, a local motorcycle gang, vandalize the station, but June soon puts her feminine charms to work to recruit them to her cause, putting them to work as her tow truck-driving team.
 (Ken Lerner plays Peewee, one of the bikers.)

 Mr. Friendly hires two mobsters to murder June.
 The mobsters are played by screen veterans Mike Mazurki and Joe E. Ross, best known for playing bumbling police officer Toody on Car 54, Where Are You?
 However, when they threaten her, she flips the switch on the PA system, alerting the others.
 Having returned from towing a vehicle, the Vultures hatch a plan: while the girls pace back and forth, topless, to distract the mobsters, the Vultures, waiting just outside the doorway to the station's office, club the men over the head, knocking them unconscious.